Canada Deemed Disposition on Death in 2026: How the Flat 50% Capital Gains Inclusion Rate Sets the Tax Bill on a $1.2M Ontario Investment Portfolio

 Quick Answer

 Canada's deemed disposition rule under section 70(5) of the Income Tax Act treats every non-registered asset as sold at fair market value immediately before death.
-On a $1.2M Ontario investment portfolio with a $400K adjusted cost base — an $800K capital gain — the 2026 tiered inclusion rate (50% on the first $250K, 66.67% above $250K) produces approximately $232,000 in combined federal + Ontario income tax on the terminal T1 return.
-Under the pre-June 2024 flat 50% inclusion rate, the same gain would have produced approximately $185,000 in tax.
-That is a $47,000 difference — driven entirely by the higher inclusion rate on the $550K of gain above $250K.
-The deceased's final-year OAS is fully clawed back in both scenarios, adding approximately $8,900 of lost benefit.
-Three strategies — spousal rollover, alter ego trust, or graduated rate estate — could have reduced or eliminated the gap.
+On a $1.2M Ontario investment portfolio with a $400K adjusted cost base — an $800K capital gain — Canada's current flat 50% inclusion rate produces $400,000 of taxable income and approximately $185,000 in combined federal + Ontario tax on the terminal T1 return.
+The deceased's final-year OAS is fully clawed back, adding approximately $2,227 of lost benefit on three months of payments.
+Three strategies — spousal rollover, alter ego trust, or graduated rate estate — can defer, shelter, or split this tax bill.
+Note: the June 2024 proposed increase to a 50%/66.67% tiered rate above $250,000 was cancelled by the federal government in March 2025 and never took effect; the flat 50% rate continues to apply to all individuals, corporations, and trusts in 2026.

 Key Takeaways